FauzanFarooqui/fauzanfarooqui.github.io/_pages/projects.md

     _December '20_
     - Aimed at building a handwritten digits classifier, trained on the MNIST dataset.
     - Implemented the LeNet-5 architecture in PyTorch.

+- **Startup Simulation** \
+  _Introduction to Entrepreneurship Course Project_ \
+  _May - Aug '21_
+      - Led a team of 5 to simulate a startup idea based on sustainability.
+      - Developed a roadmap for the business model and partnerships.
+      - Strategized pitching, marketing channels and the full client journey in detailed documentation and presentations.
+      - Made detailed financial statements for CapEx, OpEx, revenue and cash flow sheets of up to 3 years in spreadsheets.

 - **Google Sheets / MS Excel - based functional trackers** \
     _July '21_
     - Used complex and important sheets' functionalities like Macros, App Scripts, cross-sheet queries, pivot tables, conditional formatting, VLookups, charts, formulae, etc.